-As part of obtaining reasonable assurance about whether the Authority's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Authority's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.

-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.

-We have also issued a separate Memorandum on Internal Control dated November 1, 2018 which is an integral part of our audit and should be read in conjunction with this report.
+We have also issued a separate Memorandum on Internal Control dated October 15, 2019 which is an integral part of our audit and should be read in conjunction with this report.